 The problems with structure arose as soon as I situated the top as a reaction to the forces of neoliberalism, deindustrialisation and globalisation (three powerful processes with masses of theory and debate attached to them).
 Not only did I have to delve into this but I had to look into local structures of masculinity and class amongst dock workers and football fans.
-The former were fighting for their jobs in the face of deindustrialisation, the latter were in crisis as the corporatisation of football clubs turned fans into consumers in order to boost profits.
 The final ingredient was the nature of Liverpool itself and a notion of exceptionalism discussed by authors such as John Belchem and Brian Marren.
-At the centre of the explosion was just one t-shirt, everything overlapped and untangling the webs was not an easy task- I am still not convinced that I did it justice.
+At the centre of the explosion was just one T-shirt, everything overlapped and untangling the webs was not an easy task- I am still not convinced that I did it justice.

 I settled on dividing my analysis in two.
-The first half began with a brief discussion of the political and economic structure in the 1990s, then I looked into class, masculinity and football and the final section discussed a notion of Liverpool exceptionalism.
-This clearly outlined the main normative systems governing the meaning of the t-shirt before I moved on to the second half of the analysis which moved the t-shirt between these to demonstrate the interaction between agency and structure in creating meaning.
-I found myself reading about Calvin Klein in the 1990s (the dockers t-shirt borrowed the ‘CK’ logo), how all-seated stadiums undermined a traditional sense of masculinity at football matches and the influence Irish immigrants had on Liverpool’s culture.
+The first half began with a brief discussion of the contexts outlined above.
+This clearly outlined the main normative systems governing the meaning of the T-shirt.
+The second half of the analysis moved the T-shirt between these to demonstrate the interaction between agency and structure in creating meaning.
+I found myself reading about Calvin Klein in the 1990s (the dockers T-shirt borrowed the ‘CK’ logo), how all-seated stadiums undermined a traditional sense of masculinity at football matches and the influence Irish immigrants had on Liverpool’s culture.

 I must remember to always approach sources with an open mind, ready to accept that all social action is the result of ‘constant negotiation, manipulation, choices and decisions in the face of a normative reality which, though pervasive, nevertheless offers many possibilities for personal interpretations and freedoms’.
 I must also remember not to choose such a large topic for a 3000 word assignment.